Saharsa–Anand Vihar Terminal Jan Sadharan Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15529 Saharsa Junction–Anand Vihar Terminal Jan Sadharan Express covers the distance of 1254 km in 26 hours 45 mins (47 km/hr) & in 27 hours 20 mins as the 15530 Anand Vihar Terminal–Saharsa Junction Jan Sadharan Express (46 km/hr).
+The 15529 Saharsa Junction–Anand Vihar Terminal Jan Sadharan Express covers the distance of 1254 km in 26 hours 45 mins (47 km/h) and in 27 hours 20 mins as the 15530 Anand Vihar Terminal–Saharsa Junction Jan Sadharan Express (46 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.